 Working with FNIM Communities in the south east

-Community Engagement Protocol–The South East LHIN is striving to establish better communication with all FNIM communities in the region, and are planning a series of meetings across the south east to meet with the various communities.
+Community Engagement Protocol – We place a strong focu on striving to establish better communication with all FNIM communities in the region, and are planning a series of meetings across the south east to meet with the various communities.
 The purpose of these engagements is to open lines of communication, learn about the traditional values and practices of the communities, hear about their experiences with the health care system, and learn how they would like to work together going forward.
-As an outcome, the South East LHIN would produce a document to enable better engagement for all staff; highlighting how each community would like to collaborate in developing better health care outcomes, as well as establishing a best way forward to begin that process in a respectful manner.

-Palliative Care–Through the work of our Regional Palliative Care Network Lead, the South East LHIN has been working to introduce the Ontario Palliative Care Network’s (OPCN) provincial strategy to the community.
+Palliative Care – Through the work of our Regional Palliative Care Network Lead, we have continued working to introduce the Ontario Palliative Care Network’s (OPCN) provincial strategy to the community.
 This process began in March 2017, with a regional discussion about palliative care in the south east region, including Indigenous views on death and dying, and thoughts on how to improve access and equity in hospice palliative care for the Indigenous community.
 Next steps include re-engaging the community in a co-leadership model, to develop a regional plan for the region that provides a culturally safe and coordinated approach to hospice palliative care.

-These initial projects are only the beginning of our work with the community.
-As the South East LHIN builds relationships with the FNIM community, we will continue working to support additional opportunities across the region, in a way that is guided by our Indigenous partners.
+These initial projects are only the beginning of our work with the community and we will continue working to support additional opportunities across the region, in a way that is guided by our Indigenous partners.